2. What’s in a Course Shell

 Tags Moodle

 Each academic course will automatically get a course shell; if there are multiple sections of a course, that course will get an additional shell for the combined sections.
-Each of those course shells have a number of components to help you and your students communicate with each other and take advantage of library resources.
+Each of those course shells has a number of components to help you and your students communicate with each other and take advantage of library resources.

 NOTE: You can use Moodle for your committee or organization by requesting a shell for your group.